-The Group has income tax losses for which no deferred tax asset is recognised on the statement of financial position of \$24,018,660 (2013: \$26,150,463) which are available indefinitely for offset against future assessable income subject to relevant statutory tests.
+The Group has income tax losses, for which no deferred tax asset is recognised on the statement of financial position, of \$48,056,212 (2014: \$24,018,660) (including New Zealand tax losses coverted to Australian Dollars) which are available indefinitely for offset against future assessable income subject to relevant statutory tests.

-In addition, the Group has net capital losses, for which no deferred tax asset is recognised on the statement of financial position of \$23,002,645 (2013: \$20,605,582).
+In addition, the Group has net capital losses, for which no deferred tax asset is recognised on the statement of financial position of \$20,792,070 (2014: \$23,002,645).
 These are available indefinitely for offset against future capital gains, subject to the relevant tax tests.